Red Sox can't send Rafael Devers back to the minors now

 But maybe Devers' arrival can help change all that.
 Perhaps the infusion of a 20-year-old kid who wore braces as recently as last year can remind the Red Sox that things could be a lot worse than being 56-47 and leading your division.

-"I think that as long as I'm playing the game I'm going to be happy because that's just my style of baseball," Devers said through a translator.
+"I think that as long as I'm playing the game I'm going to be happy because that's just my style of baseball," Devers said through an interpreter.
 "If I'm not having fun while I'm out there, there's really no reason for me to be out there."

 The only reason Devers wouldn't be out there in Fenway Park on Friday night against the Kansas City Royals is if the Red Sox determine that he won't get enough at-bats in a third-base platoon with Nunez.
 The Sox acquired Nunez because they believe he can boost their struggling offense, and both Farrell and president of baseball operations Dave Dombrowski have said they expect him to play regularly.